Skip to content

 Developers are responsible for versioning their changes.

-Web APIs are subject to all current Vault Java SDK and Vault API limits, including the Burst Limit and Auth API Burst Limit.
+Custom APIs are subject to all current Vault Java SDK and Vault API limits, including the Burst Limit and Auth API Burst Limit.
 Additionally, Vault processes only one (1) concurrent thread per user.
 Up to 20 additional requests per user will be added to a queue.
 After reaching the limit of 20 requests in the wait queue, subsequent requests from the same user return an error.

 Input and output payloads are limited to 4 GB for binary content or 30 MB for JSON.